devChrisMena/DOT-NYC/README.md

 - Login Account Name: Name of dummy account to use
 - Login Account Password: Password for dummy account to use
 - Target Account: Account or Hashtag to search.
-- Range Date: Given a number of days, only fetch data within current's date and the current's date minus the givem number of days.
+- Range Date: Given a number of days, only fetch data within current's date and the current's date minus the given number of days.

  **Instagram** script takes four parameter:

 - Login Account Name: Name of dummy account to use
 - Login Account Password: Password for dummy account to use
 - Target Account: Account or Hashtag to search.
-- Range Date: Given a number of days, only fetch data within current's date and the current's date minus the givem number of days.
+- Range Date: Given a number of days, only fetch data within current's date and the current's date minus the given number of days.

 ### 3. Outputs